danieljstone/danieljstone.github.io/dc.md

 **Introduction**

 This page presents detailed age-distribution data for covid mortality and homicides in Washington, D.C. from March 2020 to February 2022.
-To my knowledge, many of the numbers presented here are not available elsewhere.
-Further, typical age-distribution data groups populations in large bands (e.g., 34-55), meaning that one rarely perceives the shape of the underlying data.
+Most of the numbers presented here are not available elsewhere since they were arrived at by recreating a non-public database.
+Moreover, typical covid and homicide age-distribution data groups populations in large bands (e.g., 34-55), meaning that one rarely sees the shape of the underlying data.

  The only direct connection that I draw between the covid pandemic and homicide surge is that: